- December 21, 2016

 A Perfect Time of Year for Forgiveness

 I admit this is not the “cool” perspective to have.
 As an evolved, conscientious being, I should see the irony of a world distracted by consumerism and propaganda marketing.
 I should be offended by how the system works to control what I want and what I do.
 I should resist the establishment.
-I should hold on tightly to my certainty that the people in my life whom I avoid all year because I choose judgment over relationship are still trying desperately to piss me off…rather than doing the best they can.
-How can they be so blind?
-I should wonder.
+As for family, I should definitely hold on to being sure that everyone is trying to piss me off.
+Why else would they do stupid things, right?